 Also, beneficiaries who choose the interest-only benefit may have to pay taxes on their regular income.
 When selecting a payment option, it might be wise to consider consulting with a financial planner to help minimize any tax implications.

 Generally, when a policyholder passes away, life insurance companies don’t automatically file claims on the beneficiaries’ behalf.
 It’s usually the beneficiaries’ responsibility to do so.
 Here’s how to begin the claim process.

 • Gather copies of the death certificate.
 Beneficiaries must first gather several copies of the death certificate.

-• Contact insurance agent.
+• Contact an insurance agent.
 An insurance agent can help beneficiaries identify the steps involved in filing a life insurance claim.
-They can provide the correct paperwork and act as a liaison between the insurance company and beneficiaries.
+They can provide the correct paperwork and act as a liaison between the insurance company and the beneficiaries.

 Is a Life Insurance Death Benefit Taxable?